 Malware, which is short for malicious software, is any kind of program used to infect, damage, or disrupt the files of a victim’s computer.
-Generally, malware is code that a cybercriminal develops that either gives them access to the network of an infected computer or that intends to harm or destroy data and files in a network.
+Generally, malware is malicious code that a cyber criminal develops that either gives them access to the network of an infected computer or that intends to harm or destroy data and files in a network.

 Over time, hackers have become increasingly deceptive in the ways that they’re able to convince or trick an individual to click on their malicious software.
-Frequently cybercriminals use social engineering techniques to exploit human nature and trick people into falling for their tricks and deception.
+Frequently malicious actors use social engineering techniques to exploit human nature and trick people into falling for their tricks and deception.

-Malware comes in various forms, each of which enters a system in a different form and performs different functions.
+A malware infection comes in various forms, each of which enters a system in a different entry point and performs different functions.
 Here are 10 of the most likely malware forms that could infiltrate a company’s computer system.

 When a virus enters its host computer, it attacks and modifies files or the pointers to those files so that when someone wants to open that file, the virus is also deployed.
 Among malware, viruses are the only type that infect other files, which, if the COVID-19 pandemic has taught us anything, makes it extremely difficult to eradicate from a network.